futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 ### `grid-template-rows`

-The grid-template-rows property defines the height of each row. value is a space-separated-list, where each value defines the height of the respective row:
+grid-template-rows property defines the height of each row. value is a space-separated-list, where each value defines the height of the respective row:

 ```css
 Example